Maxim Healthcare in Boone, NC

 • pro The workplace is described as a horrible place to work.

-• pro The office manager is described as not being a real manager, a sorry excuse for management.
+• pro The office manager is described as not a real manager, a sorry excuse for management.

-• pro He yells at people and won't allow anyone to talk when resolving issues over the phone.
+• pro The administrator is described as just as bad, yelling at people and not allowing anyone to talk when resolving issues over the phone.

 Review